 3 Ways to Balance Brain Chemistry & Face Depression

 Brain chemistry predisposes us toward certain moods.
-It is a fascinating process, while also complex, where any imbalance or alteration in our neurotransmitters, can make us experience anything from the highest amount of motivation, to the worst sadness, to radiating joy.
+It is a fascinating and complex process, where any imbalance or alteration in our neurotransmitters, can make us experience anything from the highest amount of motivation, to the worst sadness, to radiating joy.
 So, it’s important to understand the basics so that you can face depression.

 These biochemical alterations depend on multiple factors.
 For example, there are endogenous types of depression where low serotonin levels lead us into a state of helplessness, anhedonia and permanent dejection.